eman-on/smargroP/Digitals_Checker/readme.md

 ### Description
-TCP/IP program works with LocalHost:1067 (can be changed) What it's needed for?
+TCP/IP program works with LocalHost:1067 (can be changed)

-It's needed to check project before delivery to the customer: is there any new "not specified" layers that are not described in qualifier and does all layers in the project has right parameters.
+This program check project before delivery to the customer: is there any new "not specified" layers that are not described in qualifier and does all layers in the project has right parameters.
 How and what:

 Click on Addon button (picture 1) in Digitals and the process will begin.